LiteralKrishu/ProWeather/README.md

 ## 🧠 Overview

-**ProWeather** is a professional-grade weather web application that goes beyond basic forecasts.
+**WeatherSphere** is a professional-grade weather web application that goes beyond basic forecasts.
 Designed for clarity, responsiveness, and engagement, it integrates **real-time APIs** with polished UI/UX to deliver accurate, visually appealing weather information.

 ---